Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This query is intended **only** for drivers loaded in RAM.
 Drivers in ROM must do nothing and return `RESULT_NOT_IMPLEMENTED` if they receive this query.

-This query is the equivalent to [the "Intialize driver" query](TODO: link) for drivers loaded in RAM.
+This query is the equivalent of _[4.5.4.
+Driver query 4: Initialize driver](#454-driver-query-4-initialize-driver)_ for drivers loaded in RAM.
 These drivers are initialized after the system is fully operational and thus there's no way to request page 3 work area, therefore there's no previous "get initialization parameters" step.
 The returned flags have the same meaning.

 Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` plus B=0.
 Returning `RESULT_INIT_ERROR` will cause the kernel to skip the registration of this driver.

-Drivers are loaded in RAM and initialized typically using either [the `CALL IDRVIER` command](TODO: link in the user manual) or [the `DRVROP.COM` tool](TODO: link in the user manual), but custom loaders could be used too.
-When using these standard tools the first 256 bytes of the corresponding RAM segment (addresses 4000h-40FFh) may contain user-provided initialization data for the driver: it's the responsibility of the driver developer to document which initialization data is supported or required by the driver, if any; if initialization data is required but not supplied, the driver should return `RESULT_INIT_ERROR`.
-See [the `_DRVROP` function call](TODO: link in the programmers reference) for details on the full process to load and initialize a driver in RAM.
+Drivers are loaded in RAM and initialized typically using either [the `CALL IDRIVER` command](Nextor%203.0%20User%20Manual.md#3612-the-call-idriver-command) or [the `DRVROP.COM` tool](Nextor%203.0%20User%20Manual.md#3413-drvrop-the-driver-operations-tool), but custom loaders could be used too.
+When using these standard tools the first 256 bytes of the corresponding RAM segment (addresses 4000h-40FFh) may contain user-provided initialization data for the driver; by convention the byte at address 4000h holds the data length and the data itself starts at address 4001h.
+It's the responsibility of the driver developer to document which initialization data is supported or required by the driver, if any; if initialization data is required but not supplied, the driver should return `RESULT_INIT_ERROR`.
+See [the `_DRVRO` function call](Nextor%203.0%20Programmers%20Reference.md#315-driver-operations-_drvro-7fh) for details on the full process to load and initialize a driver in RAM, including the initialization data convention.

 This query **must not** initialize the screen or print any text directly.
-If the driver wants to show an initialization text, it must use the callback provided in register DE.
-This callback will have the same semantics as the BIOS routine `CHPUT`: it will print the character passed in A and can modify AF only.
-See [the "Intialize driver" query](TODO: link) for example code for printing text using this callback.
+If the driver wants to show an initialization text, it must use the callback provided in register DE, as explained in _[4.5.4.
+Driver query 4: Initialize driver](#454-driver-query-4-initialize-driver)_.

 #### 4.5.7.
 Driver query 7: Shut down RAM driver